 We had a cold evening last school year that brought me to such a low, I felt as if I wouldn’t live to see another day.
 Or was it simply wishing I wouldn’t live to see another day?
-I envisioned my tombstone reading, “Here lies the tired bones of a mom who violently beat her head against the wall while attempting to decipher her child’s fifth grade math homework.”
+I envisioned my tombstone reading, “Here lies the tired bones of a mom who violently beat her head against the wall attempting to decipher fifth grade math homework.”

-I was afraid my relationship with my precious, sweet girl was starting to come down to three things: fighting as she was leaving for school because we were running late once again; fighting and lots of tears (mostly mine) over homework in the after school hours; and fighting as I always pressed us through our bedtime routine, in a desperate attempt to get a better nights sleep than the night before . . . only to start it all over again in the morning.
+I was afraid my relationship with my precious, sweet girl was starting to come down to three things: fighting as she was leaving for school because we were running late once again; fighting and lots of tears (mostly mine) over homework in the after-school hours; and fighting as I always pressed us through our bedtime routine, in a desperate attempt to get a better nights sleep than the night before . . . only to start it all over again in the morning.

 Around this same time, Collin was having chronic pain in his knees and we were going to doctor after doctor to figure out the problem.
-He finally had “minor” double knee surgery at the end of January 2015, and what was supposed to be a two to three week quick recovery, turned out to be close to a full year of pain, suffering, disappointment and tears (from all of us).
+He finally had “minor” double knee surgery at the end of January 2015, and what was projected to be a two to three week quick recovery, turned out to be close to a full year of pain, suffering, disappointment and tears (from all of us).

 It was the second half of his senior year, what should’ve been his triumphant last season of high school baseball.
 God had other plans.

-The very best part to come out of his surgery, for me, was all the one and one time he and I were blessed to spend together at home as he recovered.
+The best part to come out of his surgery, for me, was all the one and one time he and I were blessed to spend together at home as he recovered.
 We had deep talks and deep laughs.
 So much love and sharing of ideas and dreams.

 With one beloved son soon graduating college and this dear one soon getting ready to go, I felt in my soul that this was exactly what it was all about.
 Time together.